2298-Software/Mambo/README.md

 ## Get started

-### Compiling MamboFlow
+### Compiling Mambo

-You can build the MamboFlow application from the top-level directory of the source code by running the Maven command:
+You can build the Mambo application from the top-level directory of the source code by running the Maven command:

     mvn clean package

-This will create `mamboflow-0.1.0.jar` in the target directory.
+This will create `mambo-0.1.0.jar` in the target directory.

 ### Finding examples

-TlMamboFlow provides example pipelines that you can run for yourself:
+TlMambo provides example pipelines that you can run for yourself:

 - [Ingest Local Excel File](examples/file-ingest-local-xls.conf): Example that reads a local XLS file, adds a timestamp column and saves as a json file.
 - [Ingest Remote CSV File](examples/file-ingest-remote-csv.conf): Example that reads remote (HTTP) csv file, aggregates the data and then saves as a json file.
 - [Generate Data](examples/generate-data.conf): Example that generates test data, adds a column and saves as a json file.
 - [RDBMS Ingest](examples/rdbms-ingest.conf): Example that reads an rdbms table, adds a timestamp column and saves as a json file.

-### Running MamboFlow
+### Running Mambo

-You can run MamboFlow by submitting it to Spark with the configuration file for your pipeline:
+You can run Mambo by submitting it to Spark with the configuration file for your pipeline:

-    spark-submit mamboflow-0.1.0.jar yourpipeline.conf
+    spark-submit mambo-0.1.0.jar yourpipeline.conf